dingzg/onepanel/README.md

 ##License agreement

-onePanel is licensed under the Apache LICENSE (Version 2.0) you can view a copy of this license either by opening the LICENSE file in the root of this folder or by visiting:- http://www.apache.org/licenses/
+OnePanel is licensed under the Apache LICENSE (Version 2.0) you can view a copy of this license either by opening the LICENSE file in the root of this folder or by visiting:- http://www.apache.org/licenses/

 ##Getting support